 The importance of site search depends on how it could affect your business.
 If it’s done poorly, you can lose users (see reason #3).
 Think about your own behavior: if you end up on a page with an inefficient site search and don’t instantly get the result you’re looking for, you might leave the site and look elsewhere.
 Any user that leaves your site frustrated is a potential customer lost.

 Thankfully, finding the right high-quality site search tool is not hard.
-There are tens of solutions on the market and choosing the right fit for your website depends on your website’s requirements.
+There are tons of solutions on the market and choosing the right fit for your website depends on your website’s requirements.
 Let’s dive deeper and find out what you should pay attention to when looking for a new search.

-Must-have features to look for in the site search software
+What are the must-have features to look for in the site search software?

-Each website has own special needs.
-When some would benefit from listed search results with automated sorting, others would need a grid view with promotions and product-first ranking.
+Each website has its own special needs.
+While some would benefit from listed search results with automated sorting, others would need a grid view with promotions and product-first ranking.
 Check out the list below for important features to evaluate in site search and criteria to consider in your decision.

 Some search providers crawl content automatically, whereas others require you to push the content via API.
 API solutions are usually more precise, as you have full control over what is in the index, although they require development resources and, thus, are much more resource- and time-consuming.